-DENVER HEALTH NETWORK OUT OF NETWORK
+DENVER HEALTH NETWORK OUT OF NETWORK Annual Deductible Individual \$1,450 per calendar year.

-Annual Deductible

-Individual \$0 per calendar year.
 Not applicable.

-Family mily \$0 per calendar year.

-Annual Out of Pocket N Maximum

-Individual \$3,000 per calendar year.
+Family \$2,900 per calendar year.
+All individual deductible amounts will count towards the family deductible.
+Annual Out of Pocket M Maximum Individual \$2,900 per calendar year.
 Not applicable.

-\$6,000 per calendar year.

-Family The out of pocket maximum includes the annual deductible, coinsurance and copays.
+Family \$5,800 per calendar year.
+The out of pocket maximum includes the annual deductible, coinsurance and copays.
 It does not include monthly premium amounts.
-Not applicable.

 All individual out of pocket amounts will count toward the family out of pocket maximum; an individual will not have to pay more than the individual out of pocket maximum.

-Lifetime Maximum

-No lifetime maximum.
 Not applicable.

-Covered Providers

-Denver Health and Hospital Authority providers and facilities.
+Lifetime Maximum No lifetime maximum.
+Not applicable.
+Covered Providers Denver Health and Hospital Authority providers and facilities.
 Columbine network for chiropractic.
+Cofinity providers are in network for outpatient mental health services only.
 See online provider directory for a complete list of current providers: denverhealthmedicalplan.org/find-doctor.
 Not covered.

-Office Visits

-\$25 copay per visit.

-Primary Care Visit No cost sharing for first 3 visits.
+Office Visits Primary Care Visit Deductible and 10% coinsurance apply.
 Not covered.

-· In addition to the visit copayment, the applicable copayment and any deductible/coinsurance applies for additional services.

-Specialist Visit \$40 copay per visit.
+Specialist Visit Deductible and 10% coinsurance apply.
 Not covered.

-Preventive Services

-No copayment (100% covered).

-Children & Adults This applies to all preventive services with an A or B recommendation from the U.S. Preventive Services Task Force (USPSTF).
+Preventive Services Children & Adults No copayment (100% covered).
+This applies to all preventive services with an A or B recommendation from the U.S. Preventive Services Task Force (USPSTF).
 Includes annual well visit, well woman exams, well baby care, prenatal visits, preventive colonoscopy and mammogram.
-See USPSTF list on our website at denverhealthmedicalplan.org/dhha-forms-documents-links .
+See USPSTF list on our website at denverhealthmedicalplan.org/dhha-forms-documents-links.
 Not covered.

-Maternity

-Prenatal and Visits considered preventive are \$0.
+Maternity Prenatal and Postnatal Care Visits considered preventive are \$0.
+Cost sharing may apply for additional services.
 Not covered.

-Postnatal Care Cost sharing may apply for additional services.
-NOT COVERED.

-Delivery and Inpatient 20% coinsurance apply.
+Delivery and Inpatient Deductible and 10% coinsurance apply.
 Not covered.

 This is a summary of the most frequently asked-about benefits.
-This chart does not explain benefits, cost shares, out of pocket maximums, exclusions or limitations, nor does it list all benefits and cost share amounts.
-For a complete explanation, please refer to the "Benefits/Coverage (What is Covered)" and "Limitations and Exclusions (What is Not Covered)" sections.
+This chart does not explain benefits, cost share, out of pocket maximums, exclusions, or limitations, nor does it list all benefits and cost share amounts.
+For a complete explanation, please refer to the "Benefits/Coverage (What is Covered)" and "Limitations and Exclusions (What is not covered and Pre-existing Conditions)" sections.